 After the company releases a new media console model that quickly becomes very popular, visitors searching for

-The Coveo Machine Learning (Coveo ML) features leverage usage analytics data by creating and training algorithmic models to predict and recommend which content is most helpful to users.
-Coveo ML is a service managed by Coveo that you can view like a ‘scientist in a box’ that handles the model complexity.
+Coveo ML models leverage UA data by creating and training algorithmic models to predict and recommend which content is most helpful to users.
+Coveo ML is a service managed by Coveo that you can view like a 'scientist in a box' that handles the model complexity.

-Members of the Administrators and Relevance Managers built-in groups can activate and configure a Coveo ML feature in minutes through the Administration Console.
+Members with the required privileges can activate and configure a Coveo ML model in minutes through the Administration Console.
 Behind the scenes, a predictive model is automatically built and is typically ready to make recommendations within 30 to 60 minutes.

-A Coveo ML feature starts making recommendations as soon as sufficient data is available to the model.
-Some features have threshold values.
-Consequently, if you just start collecting usage analytics data and enable a Coveo ML feature, depending on your search traffic, it will take some time before an operational model starts to actually make recommendations, but they will get better and better as more data becomes available.
+A Coveo ML model starts making recommendations as soon as enough data is available to the model.
+Some model types have threshold values.
+Consequently, if you just start collecting usage analytics data and enable a Coveo ML model, depending on your search traffic, it will take some time before an operational model starts to actually make recommendations, but they will get better and better as more data becomes available.

 Query suggestions that were recommended based on your internal search interface logged events aren’t recommended in your external search interface.